Sustainability and Environmental Management BSc

 Additional cost information

-Travel, accommodation and subsistence costs associated with compulsory field trips are covered by the university.
-However, you must pay for incidental or personal expenses.
+Standard travel and accommodation costs associated with compulsory field trips are covered by the University.
+However, you must pay for some subsistence, incidental or personal expenses such as suitable clothing, footwear and any related visa costs associated with overseas travel.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.